irahulroy/Time-Series-Forecasting/README.md

 # California female birth data
-A tutorial on time series analysis and forecasting
+A tutorial on statistical methods for time series analysis and forecasting